Welcome to Region IV!

 A.T.
 Still Univ.
 Kirksville College of Osteopathic Medicine (ATSU-KCOM)

 A.T.
 Still University Kirksville College of Osteopathic Medicine was the first Osteopathic Medical School.
-Every year our SOMA chapter participates in trunk or treat for Halloween, host many DO for a day events, raises money for St. Baldrick’s Foundation and helps to plan a local St. Baldrick’s event.
+Every year our SOMA chapter participates in trunk or treat for Halloween, hosts many DO for a day events, and raises money for St. Baldrick’s Foundation.
+While in the past we helped plan a local St. Baldrick’s event, we were proud to have held our own St. Baldrick’s on campus for the first time ever this year.

 Des Moines Univ.
 College of Osteopathic Medicine (DMU-COM)